northy/url-go/README.md

 URL Go is a simple python3 flask application designed to provide an open source url shortener service.

+You can check for a live demo of URL Go on [go.northy.xyz](https://go.northy.xyz)

 ## How to install

 To install URL Go , you need to: